 The top of the West Coast

 The region is well known for its rich coal mining history in addition to its abundant unique natural attractions and its warm, mild weather.
-Take advantage of the weather while visiting the Oparara limestone arches in Karamea and Kahurangi National Park or experiencing the noisy bluster of the seal colony at Cape Foulwind near Westport.
+Take advantage of the weather while visiting the Oparara limestone arches in Karamea and Kahurangi National Park, experiencing the noisy bluster of the seal colony at Cape Foulwind, or the beauty of Carters Beach near Westport.

-The Northern West Coast includes areas such as Karamea, Little Wanganui, Seddonville, Mokihinui, Hector, Ngakawau, Granity, Waimangaroa, the Denniston Plateau and Westport with Cape Foulwind, Tauranga Bay and The Buller Gorge.
+The Northern West Coast includes areas such as Karamea, Little Wanganui, Seddonville, Mokihinui, Hector, Ngakawau, Granity, Waimangaroa, the Denniston Plateau and Westport with Cape Foulwind, Tauranga Bay, Carters Beach and The Buller Gorge.

 Great Places to Visit in the Westport Karamea Buller Region

 Karamea is a secluded haven, snuggled into the warm northwest corner of the South Island.
 Long empty beaches, river estuaries, incredible granite and limestone formations as well as tamarillos and fruit trees growing happily alongside Nikau Palms.
 It's a great place for those seeking to "get off the beaten track".
 But don't worry, there are still plenty of services including a general store, supermarket and service station and options.

 The first true settlement of the area took place in 1874 when the (then) fine harbour and sea provided the only means of contact with the outside world.
 Farming, timber, flax and gold provided a means of living but in 1929 the Murchison earthquake caused the silting up of the harbour and cut the community’s road link for about two years.
 The Karamea Centennial Museum holds an excellent archival and photographic record of Karamea's early history.
 The Fenian Track to Adams Flat is an interesting historic track in Karamea.